sympy/sympy/doc/src/modules/algebras.rst

 Introduction
 ------------

-The algebras module for SymPy will provide support for basic algebric operations on Quaternions.
+The Algebras module for SymPy provides support for basic algebrsic operations on Quaternions.

 Quaternion Reference
 --------------------

 .. automodule:: sympy.algebras

-This section lists the classes implemented by Algebras module.
+This section lists the classes implemented by the Algebras module.

 .. autoclass:: Quaternion
    :members: